reykboerner/diusst/README.md

 <p align = "center"><img src="https://github.com/reykboerner/diusst/blob/master/docs/header-image.png" alt="header-image" width="90%"/></p>

 ## About
-This repository contains code for running and analyzing the DiuSST model developed in the context of my master project.
+This repository contains code for running and calibrating the *diuSST* model developed in the context of my master project at University of Copenhagen.
 Have a look at the [summary](https://github.com/reykboerner/diusst/blob/master/docs/summary.md), [paper](https://arxiv.org/abs/2205.07933) or [thesis](https://nbi.ku.dk/english/theses/masters-theses/reyk-borner/boerner_MSc_thesis.pdf) to learn more.

-Below, you will find information on how to use the code.
-(This repository is currently being expanded.)
+Below, you will find information on how to use the code in this repo.

+The main source code is located in the `src` folder.
+It contains Python implementations of the *diuSST* model (`diusst.py`) as well as a single-layer slab ocean model (`slab.py`) for comparison.
+A Fortran implementation is in progress.

+To exemplify how the model performs when forced with atmospheric data, the `input_data` folder contains an observational dataset from the MOCE-5 cruise in the Eastern Pacific.
+Furthermore, the `scripts` folder features code to calibrate the model parameters from data using Bayesian inference and MCMC sampling.

 ## Getting started
-The code essentially serves two purposes:
-* run simulations with the DiuSST model to estimate the response of near-surface sea temperature to atmospheric forcing
-* perform Bayesian inference to estimate model parameters given a dataset

 #### Prerequisites
 Clone the repo to your local hard drive using `git clone https://github.com/reykboerner/diusst.git`.